But I want you to know that the head of every man is Christ, the head of woman is man, and the head of Christ is God.

 the head of woman is man,

-The male is “head” of the woman.
+The male is the “head” of the woman.
 The Greek word “man” (aner) means male.
-This is true in any relationship such as a daughter to a father or wife to husband.
+This is true in any relationship, such as a daughter to a father or wife to husband.
 However, this does not involve every relationship of any man or woman.

 and the head of Christ is God.

 Christ is under the Father in role – “the head of Christ is God.”
 The principle of headship and roles in the Trinity underlines the unity and function of the Trinity.
 There is no controversy about this kind of headship.
 Headship is about order and disorder.
 This is especially true when it comes to worship, as we will see in the next verses.
-Role has nothing to do with quality of person.
-Christ is equal to the Father in person but He is under the Father in role.
+The role has nothing to do with the quality of the person.
+Christ is equal to the Father in person, but He is under the Father in role.
 He submits Himself to the leadership of the Father.

 Christ submitted Himself to the Father to fulfill the Father’s plan of salvation.
 Paul ties all three roles of submission together.
-As men submit to Christ, as Christ submitted Himself to the Father, so women submit themselves to men in worship in the local church.
-We cannot separate one of these out to make an exception.
+As Christ submitted Himself to the Father, men submit to Christ, so women submit themselves to men in worship in the local church.
+We cannot separate one of these to make an exception.
 However, all these authority relationships revolve around love, even tough love.